 Give yourself a break!

 Stop mentally and emotionally flogging yourself for whatever you think you’re screwing up!

 For whatever mistakes you think you’re making and for wherever you think you’re stuck.

 You don’t have to constantly feel bad when you’re working through your old stories or worry about not doing it right…the real yard stick is: are you feeling consistently better today than before?
 Great!
 Success!!
 Celebrate!

 Beliefs are only thoughts you think over and over again until they become habits.
 The good news is, habits can be changed.
 And emotions can be released.

 Want to know how?
 Check out my free audio course on how to Feel Safe Feeling all your emotions and release them from your physical and energetic body.
 You can grab it here.

-Kasia Rachfall is an intuitive breakthrough coach and healer working with the Akashic Records to help spiritual women break generational patterns of feeling inherently broken so they can feel whole and have the freedom to accept their imperfect selves fully.
+Kasia Rachfall is an intuitive coach, healer, and artist working with the Akashic Records to help spiritual women break generational patterns of feeling inherently broken so they can feel whole and have the freedom to accept their imperfect selves fully, at any age!

 Grab Kasia's free audio course Feel Safe Feeling here to learn how to decode and release the difficult emotions that steal your joy, peace and happiness.
 It's a shitty day emergency kit for your emotional triggers.